Soojin-Lee0819/connectionsLab/Project2/README.md

   <img src="images/mapnumber.png" width="600">

   <br>
-  Also when the client joins to the room, the number of players in each room are sent to map to be displayed.
-For example, there is one player at C2.
+Also when the client joins the room, the number of the players in each room are sent to the map to be displayed.
+For example, on the image above there is one player at C2.

   <br><br>